TheChandler/JSGame/README.md

 # JSGame
-My personal javascript game library
+Technically this is a typescript library I guess.